10 September 2014

 I crossed Robinson Crusoe Island and the bridge, and enjoyed the spectacle of people enjoying the late summer sunshine in kayaks and punts.
 But the old boathouse that has been on Robinson Crusoe Island was closed and fenced off, and difficult to see.

 Coe Fen and Sheep’s Green are important thoroughfares for cyclists and pedestrians, particularly between the city centre and Newnham, and part of the pathway along the river out towards Grantchester runs through this space.

 We are enjoying an extended summer this week and the river is still busy with tourists and punts.
 I walked on north to the weir and stopped at the Anchor at Silver Street Bridge for a glass of wine.
 There I sat watching the bustle at the pubs and the punting station at Scudamore’s.

-Before returning to the bustle of academic life at Sidney Sussex College, I had one more look at the Mechanical Bridge that links one side of Queen’s College with the other across the river.
+Before returning to the bustle of academic life at Sidney Sussex College, I had one more look at the Mathematical Bridge that links one side of Queen’s College with the other across the river.
 The punters below seemed to be deft enough not be marooned on Robinson Crusoe Island further south.